You are on our United Kingdom site

 – Trade union changes: simplifying trade union recognition process and electronic and workplace balloting

-October 2026– Fire and rehire
+October 2026– Fire and rehire/ fire and replace restrictions

-– Duty to prevent sexual harassment – increasing to “all reasonable steps”
+– Duty to prevent sexual harassment – increasing to “all reasonable steps

-– Introducing third party harassment
+– Introducing employer liability for third party harassment

 – Tightening tipping law